BlockchainCommons/BCSwiftSecureComponents/Docs/1-TYPES.md

 ## Introduction

-One of the key design elements in Blockchain Commons' overarcing Gordian system is that elements be self-identifying.
-This helps to ensure that all data is self-identifying, thus dramatically reducing the possibility of vendor lock-in: even if an app becomes obsolete, the data can be read by another app that follows the same specifications.
+One of the key design elements in Blockchain Commons' overarcing Gordian system is that data be self-identifying.
+This dramatically reduces the possibility of vendor lock-in: even if an app becomes obsolete, the data can be read by another app that follows the same specifications.
 This self-identification is maintained in large part through the careful and consistent use of data typing.

 ---